alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

   %}
 </figure>

-The name of the village hints at its former life.
+The name of North Queensferry hints at its former life.
 It's on the north side of the narrowest point of the Firth of Forth, which makes it a natural choice if you want to cross the water by boat.

 It's said that in 1068, [Saint Margaret of Scotland][margaret]